Epidemiology and Biostatistics, PhD

 Program Overview

-The mission of the Doctoral Program in Epidemiology and Biostatistics in the Department of Population and Quantitative Health Sciences is to prepare students for an active, fulfilling, and lifelong research career, with the goal of improving human health.
+The Doctoral Program in Epidemiology and Biostatistics within the Department of Population and Quantitative Health Sciences (PQHS) aims to prepare students for meaningful, lifelong careers in academia, healthcare, industry, and beyond—all in service of improving human health.

 PhD Policies